Skin (Rag'n'Bone Man song)

-"Skin" is a song by British singer and songwriter Rag'n'Bone Man.
-The song was released as a digital download on 26 January 2017 through Columbia Records as the third single from his debut studio album Human (2017).
-The song was written by Rory Graham (Rag'n'Bone Man), Jonny Coffer, Jamie Scott, Mike Needle, and Dan Bryer.
+"Skin" is a song by British singer Rag'n'Bone Man.
+It was released as a download on 26 January 2017 through Columbia Records as the third single from his debut studio album Human (2017).
+The song was written by Rory Graham (Rag'n'Bone Man), Jonny Coffer, Jamie Scott, Mike Needle and Dan Bryer.

 Background and conception

 The song's inspiration came from Graham when he was watching a Game of Thrones episode involving the relationship between Jon Snow and Ygritte.

 Music video

-On 25 March 2017, the music video was uploaded to the Rag'n'Bone Man Vevo channel.
-It was directed by Greg Davenport.
+On 25 March 2017, the music video was uploaded to the Rag'n'Bone Man Vevo channel, directed by Greg Davenport.
 It features a young boy walking through an abandoned village, seeking shelter.